CS150Lab-Fall2022/Lab12/README.md

 > **IMPORTANT NOTE**: Up to this point, we can ONLY add and remove items from the back or end of a `vector`.
 This is important to understand and remember in order to complete this lab.

-## Part I - Card class

-You have already implemented the `Card` class from previous week's lab.
-Add the following to the `Card` class.

-- [ ] Create a constructor for the `Card` class which sets the card's value to -1.
-- [ ] Turn all the accessor (e.g. getter) functions into constant functions by adding `const` keyword at the end of the function headers in both function prototypes and function definitions.
-- [ ] Verify with instructor that code is correctly done before you proceed to next the next part.
-- [ ] Commit code once completed.

 ![52 cards](assets/52cards.jpg)